Enter your Zip Code to see if we serve your area:

 As your local vapor intrusion experts, we can provide you with several quality soil vapor extraction options, including:

 We can also install vapor pins for diagnostics and annual maintenance.
 The vapor pin is a reusable sub-slab soil gas sampling device.
 The vapor pin is constructed of a single piece of metal.
 This single piece design along with the silicon sleeve eliminates potential leak points.
 It is installed to provide a sealable measurement point for annual maintenance of the system.

 Sub-slab depressurization system

 Crawl space membrane depressurization

 For an environmental cleanup project of this nature, we understand you need a company with experience to get the job done right.
 Ayers Basement Systems are your trusted local experts for soil vapor extraction services, so call us today to get started!
-We offer free estimates in Lansing, Grand Rapids, Kalamazoo, Battle Creek, Muskegon, Jackson, Mount Pleasant, Traverse City, Niles, Alpena and throughout the surrounding areas.
+We offer free estimates in Lansing, Grand Rapids, Kalamazoo, Battle Creek, Elkhart, Muskegon, South Bend, IN, Jackson, Mount Pleasant, Traverse City and throughout the surrounding areas.